Qampi/HTML-CSS/README.md

 **SOTFWARE DEVELOPMENT BOOTCAMP:**
                                                                       JAVASCRIPT BASICS
-VARIABLES & DATA TYPE
+JAVASCRIPT: It is a scripting language to make your webpages interactive VARIABLES & DATA TYPE
 A variable in JavaScript is a container that holds data values.
 Variables allow you to store, update, and manipulate information throughout your code.
                                             Declaring Variables:
 -var: Can be redeclared & has function scope.
--let: Can be reassigned but nott redeclared & has block scope.
+-let: Can be reassigned but not redeclared & has block scope.
--const: Can not be redeclared nor reassigned, it has the block function can be used for values that should not change.
+-const: Can not be redeclared nor reassigned, it has the block function which can be used for values that should not change.
                                             DATA TYPES:
 -Numbers: Refers to the use of numeric values.
 -Strings: Refers to the sequence of characters to represent a text.